International Physicists' Tournament: The Reviewer

 The goal of the reviewer is to give a brief review of the reporter and opponent presentations.
 They must then discuss and highlight the main ideas that emerged as a result of this discussion while also highlighting any points that the two teams may have overlooked.
 Although the reviewer can ask questions to the reporter and opponent and take part in the discussion about the problems, their main role is to help the two other teams to reach a consensus and agree on what has been done and what more could be done to solve the problem.

 The Observer

-When more than three teams are present, a fourth role is used - that of the observer.
+When more than three teams are present (usually due to the number of participating teams, that cannot be evenly distributed over three), a fourth role is used - that of the observer.
 The observing team simply watches the round, but cannot participate in any of the discussions.

 The Jury

 The jury is made up of a panel of senior academics and members of the IPT international organising committee.
-Their role is to provide a grade from 1-10 for each team and should be one which reflects each team's performance during the round.
+Their role is to provide a grade from 1 to 10 for each team and should be one which reflects each team's performance during the round.
 The grades are awarded based on a series of guidelines which vary for each role (Reporter, Opponent or Reviewer).
 However, there is a certain level of subjectivity when it comes to awarding the marks and each jury member is encouraged to use his/her discretion when applying the guidelines.